 Different days can have different routines.
 The PDM lets you create different Basal Programs for your different routines.
-For example, you may use one Basal Program on weekdays and a different one at the weekend.
+For example, you may use one Basal Program on weekdays and a different one on weekends.

-To create, edit or delete a Basal Program, see "Basal Programs" on page 75.
+To create, edit, or delete a Basal Program, see "Basal Programs" on page 81.